-It is expected that delivery of the notes will be made against payment therefor on the date specified on the cover page of this prospectus supplement, which will be the fifth business day following the date of pricing of the notes.
+It is expected that delivery of each series of the notes will be made against payment therefor on the respective date specified on the cover page of this prospectus supplement.
+It is expected that the date of delivery of the 2015 notes will be the fifth business day following the date of pricing of the 2015 notes.
 Under Rule 15c6-1 under the Exchange Act, trades in the secondary market generally are required to settle in three business days, unless the parties to any such trade expressly agree otherwise.
-Accordingly, purchasers who wish to trade the notes on the date of pricing or the next succeeding business day will be required by virtue of the fact that the notes initially will settle in five business days to specify an alternate settlement cycle at the time of any such trade to prevent failed settlement.
-Purchasers of the notes who wish to trade the notes on the date of pricing or the next succeeding business day should consult their own advisor.
+Accordingly, purchasers who wish to trade the 2015 notes on the date of pricing or the next succeeding business day will be required by virtue of the fact that the 2015 notes initially will settle in five business days to specify an alternate settlement cycle at the time of any such trade to prevent failed settlement.
+Purchasers of the 2015 notes who wish to trade the 2015 notes on the date of pricing or the next succeeding business day should consult their own advisor.